Value Differences

 We are offended by judgmental believers who obnoxiously purport to speak for God.
 We understandably do not want to be associated with them.
 We mistakenly presume that God shares their contempt and disdain.

-We are repulsed by the hypocrisy of reborn believers.
+We find the hypocrisy of reborn believers repulsive.
 We correctly believe they should live more righteously.
 We discard God’s values because they seem to have little bearing on the behavior of his stalwarts.

 Regardless of our underlying motivation, moral disagreements with God evidence our fallen nature.